SPIDERS Target Selection

-Before availability of eROSITA sources, SPIDERS spectroscopic targets are selected by combining X-ray information from the RASS (ROSAT all-sky survey) and XMM-Newton serendipitous surveys to SDSS multi-band photometric data; a detailed description of such targeting scheme can be found in Clerc et al. (submitted) and Dwelly et al. (in prep.), for clusters of galaxies and AGN, respectively.
+Before availability of eROSITA sources, SPIDERS spectroscopic targets are selected by combining X-ray information from the RASS (ROSAT all-sky survey) and XMM-Newton serendipitous surveys to SDSS multi-band photometric data; a detailed description of such targeting scheme can be found in Clerc et al. (2016) and Dwelly et al. (2017), for clusters of galaxies and AGN, respectively.

 The counterparts to X-ray point-sources were identified by means of a Bayesian cross-matching algorithm (Salvato et al., in prep.) to find the best association between ROSAT all-sky survey (RASS, Voges et al. 1999, 2000) or XMM Slew Survey (XMMSL, Saxton et al. 2008) sources and detections from the AllWISE catalogue (Cutri et al. 2013).
 The X-ray bright AGN detected in RASS and XMMSL are expected to be bright and red in the two shortest wavelength WISE channels (W1 3.4 μm; W2 4.6 μm) and to be relatively unaffected by dust obscuration.
 The SPIDERS AGN target list contains 9,028 candidate targets from RASS and 819 from XMMSL, over the entire BOSS imaging footprints.
 The target selection catalogs contain information on the X-ray sources, including flux measurements, and on their AllWISE counterpart.
 They enclose a quantitative measure of the reliability of the association.

 SPIDERS Galaxy Clusters